How to Teach the Internet Etiquette to Your Child

-Good Manners Begin at Home: The basic behavioural rules of our everyday physical life also apply in online space.
+Good Manners Begin at Home: The basic behavioral rules of our everyday physical life also apply in online space.
 And, the process of teaching etiquette and manners of any sort to your children should begin at home.
 Moreover, the children spend most of their time with their parents, and at times they are the ones who place their gadgets and smartphones in the child’s hand.
 So, parents should be the primary source of teaching both offline and online manners to the children.
 Do not presume that the school is going to take care of everything.

 Start Early & Build the Foundation: Start working with your child at an early age to build the basic foundation by instilling traits such as asking “please” and saying “thank you”.
 Further, you can nurture the qualities of respect, kindness, honesty, self-esteem and thoughtfulness in your children.
 This will help develop a solid character in your child and lay the foundation for life-long survival skills, that can be useful in the physical and virtual world too.

 Be A Good Role Model: Beware; you are being watched!
 Children are like sponges; they soak up everything that is around them.
-Even if you won’t notice it, they will absorb all your actions and mimic those in their behaviour and response to daily things.
-And the same applies to your online behaviour too.
+Even if you won’t notice it, they will absorb all your actions and mimic those in their behavior and response to daily things.
+And the same applies to your online behavior too.
 So, it is the parents’ responsibility to set the right example both offline and online.

 The Golden Rule: Treat others the way you want them to treat you!